If you’re familiar with Lean Six Sigma, then you’re familiar with DMAIC.

 No Two Projects are Created Equal

-While this post focuses on the Define tools available in Minitab, other Define tools—such as the project charter and SIPOC—are available in Companion by Minitab.
+While this post focuses on the Define tools available in Minitab, other Define tools—such as the project charter and SIPOC—are available in Minitab Engage.
 Not every project includes the same exact set of tools, so it’s quite possible that a given Define phase for a given project includes only a few of the tools above.
 Moreover, not all tools discussed above are used solely within the Define phase of DMAIC.
 For example, histograms may also be used in other phases.

 The tools you will use within each phase depend upon the type of project you’re working on, leadership preferences, and what types of tools best communicate your data and the problem you’re trying to solve.